 In November 2020 the government awarded £650,000 to Warrington to deliver three schemes as part of its Active Travel Fund.

 Scheme 1 - Central 6 Local Access Improvements

 Scheme 2 - Lights Segregation Cycle Routes

-Initial design and survey work on a segregated route along the A562 identified that the scheme was more complex and expensive than the funding would allow.
-Therefore other smaller schemes are being investigated around the town centre to provide light segregation cycle routes.
-More details about these routes will be provided as schemes progress.
+Initial design work on a segregated route along the A562 found that the scheme was more complex and expensive than funding would allow.
+Therefore three affordable light segregation cycle schemes were installed in May 2022 on:

 Scheme 3 - Town Centre Active Travel